decretist/Dissertation/Conclusion/conclusion.markdown

-The person later identified as Gratian does seem, however, to have been the thinker whose methods, arguments, and solutions came to be memorialized in the first-recension dicta.
+The person later identified as Gratian does seem, however, to have been the thinker whose methods, arguments, and solutions came to be memorialized in the first-recension *dicta*.
 This was the second, and probably more important, role that Gratian played in the evolution of the text of the first recension.
-That's not to say that his methods, arguments, and solutions weren't worked out in the context of the study group, but member of the group clearly accepted Gratian's harmonization of the canons as authoritative for them, and passed down to later students of canon law the understanding that Gratian was the author of the Decretum in the sense that it was his authority that lay behind the particular reading of the canons the collection embodied.
+That's not to say that his methods, arguments, and solutions weren't worked out in the context of the study group, but members of the group clearly accepted Gratian's reconciliation of the canons as authoritative for them, and passed down to later students of canon law the understanding that Gratian was the author of the *Decretum* in the sense that it was his authority that lay behind the particular reading of the canons the collection embodied.

 > How long did that person called Gratian continue to contribute to the
 > work?